f18m/cmonitor/README.md

   -P, --output-pretty                   Generate a pretty-printed JSON file instead of a machine-friendly JSON (the default).

 Options to stream data remotely
-  -r, --remote=<REQ ARG>                Set the type of remote target: 'influxdb' or 'prometheus'.
+  -r, --remote=<REQ ARG>                Set the type of remote target: 'none' (default), 'influxdb' or 'prometheus'.
   -i, --remote-ip=<REQ ARG>             When remote is InfluxDB: IP address or hostname of the InfluxDB instance to send measurements to;
-                                        cmonitor_collector will use a database named 'cmonitor' to store them.
-                                        When remote is Prometheus: listen address, typically 127.0.0.1 (to accept connections from localhost only) or 0.0.0.0 (to accept connections from all).
+                                        When remote is Prometheus: listen address, defaults to 0.0.0.0 (to accept connections from all).
   -p, --remote-port=<REQ ARG>           When remote is InfluxDB: port of server;
-                                        When remote is Prometheus: listen port, typically 8080.
+                                        When remote is Prometheus: listen port, defaults to 8080.
   -X, --remote-secret=<REQ ARG>         InfluxDB only: set the collector secret (by default use environment variable CMONITOR_SECRET).
   -D, --remote-dbname=<REQ ARG>         InfluxDB only: set the InfluxDB database name (default is 'cmonitor').